ENGD - Engineering Design (ENGD)

 This course emphasizes ethics, professionalism, and codes and standards.
 Students apply concepts to an external situation.

-ENGD 271 - Vertically Integrated Proj II 2 Credits
+ENGD 271 - Design Testing 2 Credits

 Hours: 1R-2L-2C

-Term Available: W
+Term Available: Winter (W)

 Graduate Studies Eligible: No